drmaize/ThermoAlign/README.md

 For optimum performance with large and highly repetitive genomes such as maize, it may be better to run the source code natively, with each of the required dependencies installed on your local machine or cluster.
 See the end of this readme for a list of the dependencies required to run ThermoAlign natively.

+Be aware that the available memory for running ThermoAlign should be greater than the combined size of the whole genome and variant files.
+The number of processors requested (ppn) should match or not exceed the number of threads indicated for BLAST in the parameters.py file.

 <h1 id="refgenome">
 Inputting a custom reference genome for TA_1.0.0_d
 </h1>

-The reference sequence pseudomolecule of each chromosome needs to be separated into separate files and named as follows:
+The reference sequence pseudomolecule of each chromosome needs to be separated into separate files, named as follows:
 >chr1.fasta, chr2.fasta, etc.

-For each sequence, the fasta header should be of the following format:
+For each sequence, the fasta header should have the following format:
 > &#62;chromosome:assembly_ver:chr#:start_pos:end_pos:#sequences

 For example: